austinLorenzMccoy/sql-query-generator/backend/README.md

 # Text-to-SQL Backend (FastAPI + Groq)

-A modular FastAPI backend that converts natural language to SQL for the `STUDENT` table in `student.db` and executes queries safely.
+A modular FastAPI backend that converts natural language to SQL for the `STUDENT` table in `school.db` and executes queries safely.

 ## Project Structure